Why people choose universal life insurance:

 Whole or universal life

-I want to build tax-advantaged cash value
+I want to build tax-efficient cash value

 Whole or universal life